bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform/index.md

 We covered a lot of ground here.
 To deploy our function we needed:

 * A build process that results in a zip file
-* A terraform resource for the aws_Lambda_function
+* A Terraform resource for the aws_Lambda_function
-* A terraform resource for the IAM role our function will use when running
+* A Terraform resource for the IAM role our function will use when running
 * A role assumption policy that permits AWS Lambda to assume that role
 * A Cloudwatch policy that permits our function to write logs
 * A Lambda trigger that will invoke our function